 Remember you must advise of your intent to attend at least 48 hours prior to the event.

 - Images should match the month’s theme and been captured within the 12 months preceding the month in which they are shown.

-- There is a limit of 20 images per person, 10 of which should match the theme.
+- There is a limit of 20 images per person, 10 themed and 10 images of your choice.